 No discussion about mission statements is complete without a few good examples to illustrate the concept.
 Below are several mission statements from top organizations that follow their missions.
 We know they support their mission statements because their organizations are financially successful and great places to work.
 Thus they embrace an inclusive working culture amongst their employees.

 “Southwest is dedication to the highest quality of customer service delivered with a sense of warmth, friendliness, individual pride, and company spirit.”

 “It’s our mission to keep human connection at the heart of commerce.
 That’s why we built a place where creativity lives and thrives because it’s powered by people.
 We help our community of sellers turn their ideas into successful businesses.
 Our platform connects them with millions of buyers looking for an alternative—something special with a human touch, for those moments in life that deserve imagination.”

 “Our mission is: To refresh the world in mind, body and spirit.
 To inspire moments of optimism and happiness through our brands and actions.
 To create value and make a difference.”

 “Kaiser Permanente exists to provide high-quality, affordable health care services and to improve the health of our members and the communities we serve.”

 “Our mission is to organize the world’s information and make it universally accessible and useful.”

-Developing the mission and vision statement takes time, commitment, and inclusion by all key stakeholders inside and outside of the organization.
+Developing the mission and vision statement takes time, commitment, and inclusion by all critical stakeholders inside and outside the organization.
 The mission is your organization’s reason why they exist.
-In my final thoughts, I would like to share a video on How to Write A Mission Statement That Doesn’t Suck.
-You will learn how most companies approach writing mission statements and how not to follow in their footsteps, but following a path toward writing an effective, meaningful mission statement.
+I want to share a video on How to Write A Mission Statement That Doesn’t Suck in my final thoughts.
+You will learn how most companies approach writing mission statements and how not to follow in their footsteps, but following a path toward writing a significant, meaningful mission statement.